thisisyichenzhang/thisisyichenzhang/README.md

 ### Hi there 👋

+I am a Ph.D.
+Candidate in Statistics at UBC working on Interpretable latent variable methods for biological data analysis.
+I’m currently working on my Ph.D. dissertation and am open to job opportunities starting in May 2024 and ahead.

+Common ingredients that appear in my thesis work are matrix factorization, networks and autoencoder.
+Prior to my Ph.D. study, I finished my Master's in Biostatistics at the University of Washington, working on matrix completion and cell deconvolution problems.
+I was a Biostatistician Intern at NanoString Technologies, Inc., and an Associate Researcher Intern at Huawei AI Lab.
+I have been working as a statistical consultant in both industry and academia.

 <!--
 **thisisyichenzhang/thisisyichenzhang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.